 Donating clean water when there are countless other deserving causes in today’s world might not always be your first choice.
-This blog is about to change that.
-Read on to learn how your donation to support clean water for a community changes lives, in more ways than you think~
+Learn how your donation to support clean water for a community changes lives, in more ways than you think~

-1. First and most obvious reason is that we are in the middle of a pandemic, and handwashing has been declared the simplest most effective preventive measure.
-Your support for clean water makes hand hygiene possible for people and shields them from COVID-19.
+Handwashing has been declared the simplest most effective preventive measure amongst the COVID pandemic.
+Your support for clean and safe water makes hand hygiene possible for people and shields them from COVID-19.
 So far, Project Maji has reached 75,000 people with hand hygiene essentials and WASH trainings, including clean water.

-5. It improves lives, restores hope and brings the promise of a brighter future.
+It improves lives, restores hope and brings the promise of a brighter future.
 Not only for the young but also the elderly.
 Ms. Kaloki is a good example.
-She has had her fair share of hard work carrying heavy jerrycans on her back for as long as she can remember.
+She has had her fair share of hard work carrying heavy jerry cans on her back for as long as she can remember.
 When we met her last February she said:

 “I can’t wait for the new solar pump to be installed.
 Then I will go sit on my porch and the young men can bring me fresh water!”